larakhas/ACIT4610-Final-Project-Group4/Problem 2/README.md

 ## Dimensions Tested

-Each function is evaluated in:
+Each benchmark function is tested in three different dimensions:

 - \( n = 2 \)
 - \( n = 10 \)
 - \( n = 30 \)

-Each configuration is run **30 independent times**.
+For every dimension, the experiment is repeated **30 independent times** to ensure reliable statistics.

 ---

 ## PSO Configuration (gbest)

+The global-best PSO variant (gbest) is used with the following settings:

 - Inertia weight: \( w = 0.7 \)
-- Cognitive coefficient: \( c_1 = 1.5 \)
+- Cognitive component: \( c_1 = 1.5 \)
-- Social coefficient: \( c_2 = 1.5 \)
+- Social component: \( c_2 = 1.5 \)

 **Swarm size**
 - 30 particles for \( n = 2 \) and \( n = 10 \)
 - 50 particles for \( n = 30 \)

-**Runtime settings**
+**Runtime parameters**
-- Max iterations: 300
+- Maximum iterations: 300
-- Max evaluations: 30 000
+- Maximum evaluations: 30,000
-- Initial velocities: 10–20% of variable range
+- Initial velocities: 10–20% of the search range
 - Velocity clamp:

 $$|v_i| \le 0.5(upper_i - lower_i)$$

-**Stopping conditions**
+**Stopping criteria**
-- Evaluation budget reached
+- The evaluation budget is exhausted
-- Early stop when fitness < threshold
+- Early stopping if the fitness drops below a predefined threshold

-All experiments are reproducible using fixed random seeds.
+All runs use fixed random seeds to ensure reproducibility.

 ---

 ## Local-Best PSO (lbest)

-A local-best PSO variant is also implemented:
+A local-best version of PSO is also implemented for comparison.

-- Ring topology
-- Each particle considers:
+This variant uses a **ring topology**, where each particle considers:

-  - Left neighbor
+- Its left neighbor
 - Itself
-  - Right neighbor
+- Its right neighbor

-The same parameters as gbest are used (\(w, c_1, c_2\), swarm size, etc.).
+The same hyperparameters as gbest are used.
-This allows comparison of **exploration vs. exploitation** behavior between gbest and lbest.
+This setup makes it possible to study the balance between **exploration** (lbest) and **exploitation** (gbest).

 ---

 ## Hybrid PSO + Nelder–Mead

-To improve final accuracy, a hybrid approach is implemented:
+To improve solution accuracy, a hybrid approach is applied:

-1. Run PSO (gbest) normally.
+1. Run standard PSO (gbest).
-2. Take the best global position found by PSO.
+2. Take the final gbest solution.
-3. Use this as the starting point for **Nelder–Mead** local search (gradient-free):
+3. Use it as the starting point for a **Nelder–Mead** local search (up to 200 iterations).
-   - Up to 200 iterations.
-4. Replace the PSO best solution if Nelder–Mead finds an improvement.
+4. If Nelder–Mead finds a better solution, it replaces the PSO result.

-This hybrid scheme is especially beneficial for difficult, multimodal landscapes.
+This hybrid strategy is especially effective for difficult multimodal problems.

 ---

-## What Is Recorded (Per Assignment Requirements)
+## Recorded Data

-For **every** combination of:

-- Function
-- Dimension
-- Run (out of 30)

-The following is stored:
+For each run (function × dimension × repetition), the following are stored:

-- Best fitness per iteration (gbest history)
+- Best fitness value per iteration
 - Final best fitness
 - Final best position
-- Number of evaluations used
+- Total number of evaluations

-Aggregated over 30 runs, the following statistics are reported:
+Across 30 runs, the following summary statistics are reported:

 - Mean
 - Median
-- Best
+- Best and worst results
-- Worst
 - Standard deviation
-- Success rate (based on a chosen threshold)
+- Success rate (relative to a target threshold)

 ---

 ## Parameter Study (w, c₁, c₂)

-A parameter study is performed on \( n = 10 \) for all benchmark functions.
+A parameter analysis is performed for \( n = 10 \), testing four settings:

-### Tested configurations

 | Setting            | \(w\) | \(c_1\) | \(c_2\) |
 |--------------------|------:|--------:|--------:|